webgptorg/promptbook/README.md

 -   [x] Wrap OpenAI billing errors:
 -   [ ] Integrate word stemmer https://github.com/maxpatiiuk/porter-stemming/blob/main/src/index.ts
 -   [ ] Integrate faker to generate simple mocked data
+-   [ ] Scenario: Expect all information (for example in incomming email), when not then return = kinda reverse joker

     -   "Billing hard limit has been reached"
     -   "You exceeded your current quota, please check your plan and billing details."